xapian/xapian-gsoc-proposal/proposal.rst

 other than Xapian.**

 I have worked with various Open-Source libraries in my course projects.
-This includes linux socket, multithreading libraries and computer graphics libraries.
+This includes linux socket, multithreading libraries, and computer graphics libraries.

 **What other relevant prior experience do you have (courses taken at college, hobbies, holiday jobs, etc)?**

-I have completed courses of Operating Systems, Database Management Systems, Data Structure & Algorithm, Parallel Computing, and Optimization in my university.
+I have completed courses in Operating Systems, Database Management Systems, Data Structure & Algorithm, Parallel Computing, and Optimization in my university.
 I have a few hobby projects on GitHub like high performance HTTP/1.1 server in pure C++.